zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/03-sinhala-amazon.md

 Away.
 Thus said this doctrine is not of men.
 Thus the saw.
 As stated: Thus shall they be made.

-[APZ 17.6] (#apz17 .6) {#apz17 .6 .ref .apz} "Heathemay Themay says of Himself.”
+[APZ 17.6] (#apz17 .6) {#apz17 .6 .ref .apz} "Heathemay Themay says of Himself."
-He is told, “of himself,” which is what he says to himself.
+He is told, "of himself," which is what he says to himself.
 I am an energetic Vemmii or the active Vemmii or the cold Wemii or from the nation or from tribe or caste or metaphor or from wealth (hereinafter 5 (ii) Says to be applied.)
 Proposes.